mliza/HAOT/docs/source/user_guide/examples/optics.rst

 The figure below illustrates the variation in the index of refraction as a function of altitude.
 For specific equations, refer to the source code.
-You can access this information by exploring the :red:`Optics module<Module optics target>` documentation or using the ``help()`` function within your interactive Python environment.
+You can access this information by exploring the :ref:`Optics module<Module optics target>` documentation or using the ``help()`` function within your interactive Python environment.

 .. image:: images/indexRefraction.png